pandodao/i18n-cli/README.md

+**NOTICE:**

+This project is no longer being developed, and will not be continued further.

+Please move to [translate-cli](https://github.com/quailyquaily/translate-cli) for better alternative.

+---

 # i18n-cli

 A command-line interface (CLI) tool that utilizes the OpenAI API to translate locale files based on JSON format.